pashashiz/spark-encoders/README.md

     - Dependency on shapeless.
 2. [spark-scala3](https://vincenzobaz.github.io/spark-scala3/).
 Nice PoC to show that Scala 3 can be used with Spark,
    but:
-    - No Scala 3 support.
+    - No Scala 2 support.
     - No ADT support.
+    - Inherits most of the Spark existing encoder issues.

 ## User Guide